-After the company incorporation, the local or resident can become the resident director.
+After the company incorporation, the local or resident can become the resident director or nominee director.
 Of course, the company must first fulfill all regulations set out under the Indonesian Company Laws.

 A resident director can be selected from the BOD and the shareholders of the company will have the final say on the terms and conditions a candidate has to fulfill for this position.

-Another option for having a resident director in a company is through a nominee company in Indonesia service provided by a business consultation agency.
-Through the nominee company service in Indonesia, a highly professional and skilled resident director can be recruited via an agreement.
+Another option for having a resident director in a company is through a company with professional shareholders/directors/commissioners in Indonesia, also known as a nominee company.
+Through this company in Indonesia, a highly professional and skilled resident director can be recruited via a nominee agreement.

 Finding a credible and trustworthy nominee company Indonesia service for your company’s resident director can be a challenging task.